Medical Oncologist & Clinical Professor

 Estrogen-based HRT versus Tamoxifen, and Breast Cancer Prevention: Estrogen-based hormone replacement [HRT] therapy is substantially more effective than tamoxifen in reducing breast cancer mortality and breast cancer case fatality ratio.

-Estrogen-alone based hormone replacement therapy (HRT) reduces breast cancer (BrCa) incidence and mortality whereas estrogen plus progestin Provera-based HRT increases both BrCa incidence and BrCa mortality: A comparative analysis of Women's Health Initiative trials.
+Estrogen-alone based hormone replacement therapy (HRT) reduces breast cancer (BrCa) incidence and mortality, whereas estrogen plus progestin Provera-based HRT increases both BrCa incidence and BrCa mortality: A comparative analysis of Women's Health Initiative trials 1 and 2.

 ii.
 ORGANIZATION OF CANCER CARE